tinymce/tinymce-docs/ui-components/urldialog.md

 ##### insertContent

-This option inserts content into the editor at the current selection.
+This action inserts content into the editor at the current selection.
 The `content` property specifies what content should be inserted into the editor.

  ```js
 {